jonasmusall/texpaste/README.md

 ⚠️ *Windows users will be presented with a security warning on first launch.
 This is because I cannot afford a certificate to sign my code.
 You can circumvent the warning by clicking on "More info" and "Run anyway".*

 ## Development
-To build or run this app directly from the source code, you will need [Node.js](https://nodejs.org/).
+To build or run this app directly from the source code, you will need [Node.js](https://nodejs.org/) with npm v7 or later.
 Clone or download the repository and use the following commands.

 | Command        | Description                                                        |
 | -------------- | ------------------------------------------------------------------ |